PiIsRational/Albatros/README.md

 This chess engine is not finished !

 Currently only the classical evaluation function is working and usable.
-The NNUE functions have either bugs (which is probably the case for the HalfKav2 version) or no netfile with the requiered strength.
+The NNUE function has no netfile with the requiered strength.

 ## Overview

 Albatros is an open source UCI-compatible chess engine.
 It is not a complete chess programm and would require a UCI-compatible graphical user interface (GUI) (ex : Scid, Arena or Shredder) to be used comfortably.

-The Albatros chess engine currently features 3 different evaluation functions for chess.
+The Albatros chess engine currently features 2 different evaluation functions for chess.
 The classical, which works with simple piece square tables (PSQT).
-And the two NNUE evaluation funtions, which are using the HalfKav2 and HalfKp architectures.
-The classical and halfkp (which is using avx2) evaluation functions are currently the only evaluation functions that are implented efficiently.
+And the NNUE evaluation funtion, which has the format 768 -> 128x2 -> 1.
+The NNUE needs avx2 to work.

 ## Files